Mental Health in CKD Patients

 An Integral Component of the AVF Care Workshop

-Chronic Kidney Disease is not just a medical diagnosis — it is a long-term life adjustment.
-Dialysis sustains the body, but the mind carries a parallel journey that is often invisible, under-recognized, and insufficiently addressed.
+Chronic Kidney Disease is not just a medical diagnosis; it is a long-term life adjustment.
+Exercising when you are on dialysis sustains the body, but the mind carries a parallel journey that is often invisible, under-recognized, and insufficiently addressed.

-At the AVF Care Workshop, mental health is not treated as an optional discussion.
+At the AVF Care Workshop, mental health in ckd patients is not treated as an optional discussion.
 It is embedded as a core component of comprehensive dialysis care.

 The Psychological Weight of Long-Term Dialysis